 It is estimated nearly two million people own buy-to-let property across the UK (Resolution Foundation 2019), property being regarded as a 'safe-haven' asset.
-At 6.2% and 5.8% respectively, the gross yield on residential property across the North East and Yorkshire are attractive.
+At 4.7%, the gross yield on residential property across the East of England is attractive.
+The city of Peterborough is currently the strongest performer across Hertfordshire, Bedfordshire and Cambridgeshire offering a gross yield of 5.6%.
+In Fenland and Luton current yields are also above 5%.